chaarvii/Subscriber-Data-Management/README.md

-# REST API for maintaing data of Telecom Subscribers
+# REST API for Telecom Subscriber Data Management

 Tinkering around the concepts of REST APIs.
 Used Spring Boot to develop a simple RESTful API that can perform functions like GET, PUT and POST.